Lisly25/Inception/README.md

 # INCEPTION

+This is a project in the curriculum of Hive Helsinki / the 42 network.
+The main goal of this was to learn about docker and containers.

 ## How to use

 You will need sudo permissions to use this program.
 If it is not available to you, you will need to set up a virtual machine first.